Do not be afraid to ask questions:

 Could I be wrong about God?
 Fortunately, we have eternity to get this right, GOOD NEWS!

-In my personal quest, I discovered the Creator was with me every step of the way, molding my outer world according to my inner world, and through trial and error, father/mother Love has been teaching me how to mold better.
+In my personal quest, I discovered the Creator was with me every step of the way, moulding my outer world according to my inner world, and through trial and error, father/mother Love has been teaching me how to mould better.
+Look at your life, how have you been moulding?